 Lunchtime receptions are also growing in favour, both for people who wish to say their vows under the warmth of the daytime sun and also for people drawing on their family’s longstanding traditions.

-“With a lot of different cultures, for example with Chinese couples, they prefer to have lunchtime receptions,” says Rachael, who points out the advantages of such a celebration include more time for photography, with options near Caversham including vineyards and beautiful fields of long grass.
+“With a lot of different cultures, for example with Chinese couples, they prefer to have lunchtime weddings receptions in London,” says Rachael, who points out the advantages of such a celebration include more time for photography, with options near Caversham including vineyards and beautiful fields of long grass.
 As with everything, it becomes about celebrating your day your way.